matomo-org/developer-documentation/docs/getting-started-part-1.md

 We'll get the latest version of Piwik's source code using git.

 Open a terminal and `cd` into the directory where you want to install Piwik.
-Then run the following commands:
+Then run the following commands (without the leading `$`):

     $ git clone https://github.com/piwik/piwik piwik
     $ cd piwik